 Regardless of your age or physical health, it’s important to have regular eye exams.

 During a complete eye exam, your eye doctor will not only determine your prescription for eyeglasses or contact lenses, but will also check your eyes for common eye diseases, assess how your eyes work together as a team and evaluate your eyes as an indicator of your overall health.

 Why Choose Us?

 Thorough Eye Care: Our focus is your eye health and eye care needs.
 Our Doctors of Optometry provide comprehensive eye care to patients of all ages, as well as treatments for a range of conditions including but not limited to: Infections, allergies, glaucoma, diabetic retinopathy, dry eye, cataracts and macular degeneration

-*Contact Lens Specialists: We can fit any brand of CL’s.
-All types including Daily Disposables, Multifocals, colored lenses, astigmatism.
+Contact Lens Specialists: We can fit any brand of contacts.
+All types including Daily Disposables, Multifocals, colored lenses, and astigmatism.

-* Stylish Frame Collection: Our frame gallery has the widest selection of frames and sunglasses in the area*Great Customer Service: We strive to provide the BEST patient experience.
-Read our reviews HERE
+Stylish Frame Collection: Our frame gallery has the widest selection of frames and sunglasses in the area.